PennyLaneAI/qml/demos_research.rst

 ============

 .. meta::
-   :property="og:description": Take a deeper dive into quantum machine learning by exploring cutting-edge algorithms using PennyLane and near-term quantum hardware.
+   :property="og:description": Implement papers that investigate the training of quantum circuits and explore cutting-edge research in quantum machine learning using PennyLane.
    :property="og:image": https://pennylane.ai/qml/_static/demos_card.png

 Explore cutting-edge research using PennyLane.
 The demonstrations below implement ideas from inspiring papers that investigate the training of quantum circuits.
 You can find research that targets quantum machine learning in the `Quantum machine learning`_ section, or discover other variational quantum optimization algorithms under `Optimization`_.

 .. raw:: html